 What Secure Score Does Not Measure

 Secure Score does not assess the quality of configurations — only their presence.
-A Conditional Access policy that technically exists but has significant exclusions and gaps will still register as complete.
-It does not cover backup quality, incident response capability, staff awareness, or the physical security layer.
+A policy that technically exists but has significant exclusions and gaps will still register as complete.
+It does not cover backup quality, capability, staff awareness, or the physical security layer.
 A high Secure Score and a weak overall security posture are not mutually exclusive.

 Using It Productively